• Features

 5. Tap the GIF button to open the search bar

-6. Browse through trending GIFs or type in keywords to search for the perfect GIF
+6. Browse through trending GIFs or type in keywords to search for the perfect GIF for texting

 7. Once you find the ideal GIF, tap it to add it to your message

-8. Press send
+8. Press Send

 Below is an image showing how GIFs will appear on your Gboard: